-Deliciously sweet apples mixed with some cinnamon and topped with a crispy oat topping.
-Forget traditional crumble topping - this apple crumble with oats has a lovely crunch to it and makes it a Healthy Apple Crumble.
+Deliciously sweet apples mixed with some cinnamon and topped with a crispy crumble with oats.
+Forget traditional crumble topping - this apple crumble with oats has a lovely crunch to it and makes it a healthy crumble topping.
 It is also vegan and gluten free too!

 The perfect comforting dessert on a cool day.
 Whilst we used apples, you could swap them for pears, or use a mixture of both.
-But this is a great way to use up lots of apples.
+But this is a great way to use upoat a lots of apples.

-If you are looking for some more apple recipes to try, then why not try our Apple Turnovers, Healthy Apple Pie or Apple Cinnamon Pancakes.
-Also try our delicious Apple and Blackberry Crumble.
+If you are looking for some more apple recipes to try, then why not try our simple Apple Turnovers, delicious Healthy Apple Pie or, for a different breakfast, our Apple Cinnamon Pancakes.
+Also try our amazing Apple and Blackberry Crumble.

 Jump to: